denten/denten.github.io/collections/_posts/2024-01-09-naked-and-afraid.md

 [Scene in a Midwestern restaurant] Mother: Now, Bree, please tell us what you are eating for your last meal.
 Bree: Last meal with the family?
 This wasn’t planned---I got the “Fresh and Naked Basil Pesto.”
-Mother” Fresh and naked?
+Mother: Fresh and naked?
 [Father smiles.]
 Bree: Mmm, yeah, hopefully I’ll be fresh and naked when I get there.

 [Cut to Clarence] Okay, lets get real.
 My name is Clarence and I am homeless.
 I’ve been